 Subjecting statutory underwriters to liability for forward-looking statements in de-SPACs would distinguish de-SPACs from traditional IPOs.
-Underwriters in traditional IPOs face no potential Section 11 liability for forward-looking statements, not because these statements are not used-they are-but because they are rarely included in registration statements.
-However, these statements are typically included in registration statements
+Underwriters in traditional IPOs face no potential Section 11 liability for forward-looking statements, not because these statements are not made-they are-but because they are rarely included in registration statements.
+However, these statements are typically included in registration statements for de-SPACs; fewer alternative methods exist for communicating them to intending investors.
+Subjecting underwriters to this heightened liability risk would increase the cost of underwriter liability, possibly altering the cost-benefit comparison that otherwise favors imposing Section 11 liability on